centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/idna-uts46.md

 ### Using it in-browser

-Use file `uts46bundle.js` (or the minified variant) as JavaScript include.
-The Tool will then be available as ispapiIdnconverter object in Javascript.
+Use file `dist/index.bundle.js` as JavaScript include.
+The Tool will then be available as `idnaUts46` object in Javascript.

+An ESM variant is available under `dist/index.esm.js` and can probably be loaded via import statement on demand or via HTML script tag with type "module".

 ## Known issues

 It also does not try to implement the Bidi and contextual rules for validation: these do not affect any mapping of the domain names; instead, they restrict the set of valid domain names.
 Since registrars shouldn't be accepting these names in the first place, a domain that violates these rules will simply fail to resolve.